Few European cities are as dominated by its main railway station as Edinburgh.

 Bridges which span the tracks have to be used when moving between the two core areas of the Scottish capital, it's Old Town and New Town.

-As can be seen below, trains literally pass under the Scottish National Gallery.
+As can be seen above, trains literally pass under the Scottish National Gallery.

 Edinburgh is inevitably home to a plethora of other must see attractions, but time spent in Scotland isn't complete without experiencing its beautiful scenery.